MCP vs Function Calling: Key Differences, Trade-offs, and When to Use Each

 The Hybrid Approach (What I Actually Run)

 Here’s what most comparison articles miss: you don’t have to choose one.
-The mistake most teams make is treating MCP as a replacement for function calling.
-It isn’t.
-It’s a different layer in the stack.
+They solve problems at different layers of the stack.

 The Redmine migration I mentioned up top took about a day.
 The tool logic barely changed.
 What changed was the boundary: